Hydroleo50/UBXDC/README.md

 Do you want to mess with your friends and family, and encode binary messages into 'xd'nary messages, so you can send the most inefficient and easy to decode encoded messages?

+If yes, then this tool is right for you!

 Example:
 ```
 Input: 1001 0110 1000 1010 1011